lawderp/100-days-of-code/r1-log.md

 ### Day 53 (2/22)
 [Firebase] - enabled email account creation in FB, then created sign up form and event handlers.

+### Day 54 (2/23)
+Got the point where you could sign up and should connect to FB, but didn't work.
+Then played around w realtor onboarding, and got pre-approval animations synced up.

+### Day 55 (2/24)